thunderbird/thundernest-ansible/addons/README.md

 `ansible-playbook --extra-vars "@../env/prod-web.yml" deploy-instance.yml`

+## Testing

+Sometimes it might be necessary to relaunch the instances to test different configurations.
+If you remove the tags from the instances, `deploy-instance.yml` will ignore those instances.
+Thus you can create new ones, and, once you've verified they're working as expected, terminate the old ones.

 ## Diagram of ATN Resources

-There is also an atn-admincron node setup by `prod-admin.yml` that needs the IAM-S3-Read role.
+There is also an atn-admincron node setup by `prod-admin.yml` that needs the `IAM-S3-Read` role.

 ```mermaid
 %%{ init : { "theme" : "dark", "flowchart" : { "curve" : "linear" }}}%%